OxyContin: 7 things you should know

 - Take OxyContin exactly as directed by your doctor.
 Do not take more than prescribed unless advised to do so by your doctor.
 The effective dosage for pain relief varies significantly from person to person.
 Over time, your dosage may need adjusting, especially if you find that your pain is no longer being controlled.
-Talk with your doctor if this happens.
-Also talk to your doctor regularly about the need for continued treatment with OxyContin.
+Talk to your doctor if this happens.
+Also, talk to your doctor regularly about the need for continued treatment with OxyContin.

 - Do not cut, break, crush, chew or attempt to dissolve OxyContin as this will impair the controlled-release delivery system and may result in a potentially fatal dose of oxycodone.

 - OxyContin may cause sedation which may impair your reaction skills and affect your ability to drive or operate machinery.
 Do not drive or operate machinery if OxyContin impairs you in this way.